-Zenit St Petersburg v Juventus
+Juventus score late winner in Russia

 Post update

 Attempt missed.
-Federico Chiesa (Juventus) right footed shot from the left side of the box is close, but misses to the right.
-Assisted by Mattia De Sciglio with a cross.
+Claudinho (Zenit St Petersburg) left footed shot from outside the box is too high.
+Assisted by Douglas Santos with a headed pass.

 Post update

-Claudinho (Zenit St Petersburg) wins a free kick in the defensive half.

 Attempt missed.
-Alex Sandro (Juventus) left footed shot from the right side of the box is high and wide to the left.
-Assisted by Federico Chiesa following a corner.
+Weston McKennie (Juventus) header from the centre of the box is close, but misses to the right.
+Assisted by Mattia De Sciglio with a cross.

-Attempt missed.
-Manuel Locatelli (Juventus) left footed shot from outside the box misses to the right following a corner.
+- Pioneers in Black British History: Who was England's first black footballer?

+- Guilt is streaming now: Can these two brothers trust each other to conceal a crime?